BrenPatF/oracle_plsql_utils/README.md

 The output file is processed by a nodejs program that has to be installed separately from the `npm` nodejs repository, as described in the Trapit install in `Install 4` above.
 The nodejs program produces listings of the results in HTML and/or text format, and a sample set of listings is included in the subfolder test_output.

-To run the processor, open a powershell window in the npm trapit package folder after placing the four output JSON files, tt_utils.purely_wrap_utils_out.json, in a new (or existing) folder, oracle_plsql (say), within the trapit subfolder externals and run:
+To run the processor, open a powershell window in the npm trapit package folder after placing the output JSON file, tt_utils.purely_wrap_utils_out.json, in a new (or existing) folder, oracle_plsql (say), within the trapit subfolder externals and run:

 ```
 $ node externals\format-externals oracle_plsql